-Former Fu-Gees singer Wyclef Jean has just released an exceptionally touching song dedicated to the victims of the disaster that occurred in Beirut on August 4th.
-A very emotional song that the producer and friend of the rapper, Lebanese Guy Manoukian, posted on Instagram.
+The former singer of the Fu-Gees has just resumed his service with an exceptional song dedicated to the victims of the disaster that occurred in Beirut on August 4th.
+A song full of emotion that the producer and friend of the rapper, Lebanese Guy Manoukian, posted on Instagram.

 The American-Haitian singer is very politically committed (he regularly takes a stand in favor of the underprivileged, has his own foundation and even wanted to be President of Haiti) has just published a new song in which he “tells” the city of Beirut.
 A striking tribute that he makes to one of the most radiant cities of the East, as well as to its inhabitants.

 Entitled “Immortal” , the song was produced by Lebanese composer Guy Manoukian, a long-time partner of the artist.